 Preheat oven to 375 F.

 Combine flour, baking powder, baking soda, and salt in a small bowl.
 Beat butter, brown sugar, granulated sugar, and vanilla extract in large mixer bowl until creamy.
-Beat in egg.
+Beat in egg until combined.

-Gradually beat in flour mixture.
+Beat in flour mixture in 2 batches, scraping down the sides of the bowl as needed.
 Stir in morsels, coconut, and nuts.
 Drop by slightly rounded tablespoon onto ungreased baking sheets.